 Download PDF: Stakeholders in Construction Project

-A client is a person or organization that invests the money for the constructed structure/building.
+A client is a person or organization that invests money in the constructed structure/building.
 We called as an owner of the Project/Building.
 There are two types of clients.
 They are responsible for hiring the team that will be working on the project and describing the tasks that are expected of them.

 Expectations of Client

 The Client may not have enough knowledge of construction, but he would like to invest his money in the construction.
 The Client requires an expert person who provides expert advice professionally.
 In such cases, the Client hires a consultant.
 Such advisors/consultants may include,

 - Architects (Responsible for Designing, obtaining the necessary permits and ensuring that the building complies with all building codes and regulations.)